alpaka-group/alpaka/doc/Rationale.md

    * +/- To give a device function called from the kernel functor access to the accelerator methods, these methods have to be templated on the accelerated kernel and get a reference to the accelerator.
      This allows to give them access not only to the accelerator methods but also to the other kernel methods.
      This is inconsistent because the kernel uses inheritance and subsequent function calls get a parameter.
+   * - The kernel itself has to inherit at least protected from the accelerator to allow the KernelExecutor to access the Accelerator.
-  a) and has a reference to the accelerator as parameter.
+  b) and has a reference to the accelerator as parameter.
    * - This would require an additional object in device memory taking up valuable CUDA registers.
     TODO: Will all the device functions be inlined nevertheless (because we do not use run-time polymorphism)?
 This would make it a non-reason.
  2. The `operator()` is templated on the accelerator type and has a reference to the accelerator as parameter.